 Does Beachbody offer programs for beginners or those who haven’t worked out in a long time?

 A few workout series are designed as a prep course before diving deep into the more advanced program.

 Example: Start with the MBF and then do MBFA

 You can do The Prep and then move on to The Work.

-In almost all of the videos, some modifiers will show you easier alternatives to moves that may be difficult for you to do at first.
+In almost all of the videos, some modifiers will show you more accessible alternatives to moves that may be difficult to do at first.

 However, if you are older or someone who isn’t the most athletic, I would stick with going to the gym and having an in-person trainer teaching you proper form and technique, or you will hurt yourself.

 Is Beachbody suitable for in-shape people?